Bioconductor/bioconductor.org/content/developers/how-to/unitTesting-guidelines.md

 clean design, the 'separation of concerns', and sensible handling of edge cases.

-`test_dividesBy` illustrates all the crucial features of a good test function.
-It uses the simple *RUnit* **check** functions.
-It makes sure that reasonable values are returned across a range of normal and pathological conditions.
-Its name begins with `test_` so that it is recognized and run by the Bioconductor build process.
-It would reside (more about this below) in the `inst/unitTests` directory.

 Finally, unit testing can be **adopted piecemeal**.
 Add a single test to your package, even if only a test for a minor feature, and both you and your users will benefit.
 Add more tests as you go, as bugs arise,